zeitspace/zeitbook-frontend/steps/04-background-sync.md

   });
 ```

-On the begging, it creates a `post` variable merging username, body and title in a single object.
-It requests the user notification token to send it to the server.
-Save the post information on a list using IndexedDB
-Register a new sync event called `send-post-queue`
-And finally, create a new post element to be showed on the frontend
+This code first creates a post object, then adds the user's notification token to it.
+Next, it calls the `addToQueue` function, which adds the post to a queue of posts that haven't been sent to the backend yet.
+This queue is stored in IndexedDB, a client-side database. `addToQueue` returns a temporary ID for the post, which is added to the post object.

+After storing the new post in IndexedDB, the code requests a background sync by calling `reg.sync.register('send-post-queue')`.
+When this function is called, your application's service worker receives a `sync` event with the tag `send-post-queue`.
+In a little while, you'll change your service worker to respond to this event.

+`createPost` returns a post object that will be used to display the user's new post.
+Note that the parameter `synced: false` is passed to `buildPost`.
+With this parameter, the post will be rendered

-## Modify the `createPost` function to register a new sync event
+## Modify the `createComment` function to register a new sync event

-Add the following code to `createComment` function on `src\api.js`:
+Replace the body of the `createComment` function in `src/api.js` with the following code:

 ```javascript
 const comment = { username, body, postId };